ZORALab/Hestia/README.md

 # ZORALab's Hestia
 ![Banner](artworks/logos/zoralab-hestia-1200x630.svg)

-One peaceful libraries suite from developer; for developer.
+Frontend+Backend in One Peaceful Suite; by Developers; for Developers.

-The project is to unify all common libraries and data structure into a single repository for highest possible reusablity, smoother learning curves, and a more wholesome tools alignments.
+The project is to unify all common libraries and data structure into 1 single repository for highest attributes of reusablity, smoother learning curves, and a more wholesome tools alignments.
 Develop and learn advanced products easily with less worries about supply chain problems.

-### Get Started
 Visit the [Official Website](https://hestia.zoralab.com) for its documentations, getting started guides, and etc.